joehil/PEMF/README.md

 # frequency-server
-A web application that generates signals for variouns occasions
+A web application that generates signals for various occasions